 New system upgrades occupy large portions of space on the main drive.
 The operating system generally occupies more than 5GB on your hard drive.

-Although it might not sound like much, this could really fill up your computer’s storage space along with the rest of your files and apps.
+Although it might not sound like much, this could fill up your computer’s storage space and the rest of your files and apps.

 Regular system updates take up enormous space on your hard drive, limiting the drive’s capacity and slowing down information retrieval.

-If you have a particularly full storage disc, you may have run into the issue of not being able to grab a new software update due to a lack of memory space.
+If you have a particularly full storage disc, you may have been unable to grab a new software update due to a lack of memory space.

-If this sounds like you, a lack of storage space may be slowing down your computer.
+If this sounds like you, a lack of storage space may slow down your computer.

 2. Low Random Access Memory capacity

-Random Access Memory (RAM) is the part of the computer’s storage specially dedicated to the temporary storage of instructions.
+Random Access Memory (RAM) is part of the computer’s storage, specially dedicated to temporarily storing instructions.

-Older computers have limited RAM capacity, which may be why your computer takes longer to launch a program.
+Older computers have limited RAM capacity, which may be why it takes longer to launch a program.

-Newer high-end computers are equipped with lots of volatile memory that handle large program files with higher frequencies and efficiency.
+Newer high-end computers have lots of volatile memory that handle large program files with higher frequencies and efficiency.